dghubble/gologin/README.md

 Gologin provides composable login handlers for Github, Twitter, Digits, Tumblr and any other OAuth1 or OAuth2 based authentication providers.

-Choose a provider package.
+Choose the package for an auth provider.
 Use the `LoginHandler` and `CallbackHandler` for web logins and the `TokenHandler` for (mobile) token logins.
+Get the verified User/Account and access token from the `ctx`.
+Grant any kind of session you like.

-See the [examples](examples) for tutorials and example apps you can run from the command line.
+See [examples](examples) for tutorials with apps you can run from the command line.
+Visit [whoam.io](https://whoam.io/) to see a live example site running on some Kubernetes clusters.

 ### Packages